-The Auto/Steel Partnership (A/SP) is a unique consortium consisting of Chrysler LLC, Ford Motor Co., General Motors Co. and five major steel producers, including AK Steel Corp., ArcelorMittal Dofasco, ArcelorMittal USA LLC, Nucor Corp., and United States Steel Corp.
+The Auto/Steel Partnership (A/SP) is a unique consortium consisting of Chrysler LLC, Ford Motor Co., General Motors Co. and five major steel producers, including AK Steel Corporation, ArcelorMittal Dofasco, ArcelorMittal USA, and Nucor Corporation.
 The consortium is unprecedented in world industrial history, as it brings competing steel and automotive manufacturers together in a pre-competitive, collaborative environment to achieve a common goal for its customers.

 A/SP has successfully contributed to a green and sustainable economy by completing a series of advanced high-strength steel weight-reduction research projects that help automotive designers meet the challenges surrounding:

 Through greater formability and manufacturability, engineers and automakers are now able to make lighter, stronger and more fuel-efficient and affordable vehicle structures with the next generation of advanced high-strength steels.

 Through funding by the U.S. Department of Energy and member companies, as well as the expert engineering resources of the automotive and steel members, A/SP has accelerated technical developments leading mass reduction with steel up to 32 percent, taking steel closer to the FreedomCAR goal of 50 percent mass reduction.

 8/10/2016 - Dr. Jody Hall to moderate panel and present on high-strength steel product developments to aid lightweighting at event slated for Sept.
 14-15 in Dearborn, Mich.

 2/15/2016 - SMDI's Lawrence W. Kavanagh, agrees with Christopher Grundler, EPA, in recognizing we can't look at auto regulations from "a tailpipe standard-setting point of view."